Kamosabe/streamqueue/ActiveMQ/3-description.md

  - POJOs
  - Websphere

-####Enterprise Integration Patterns
-ActiveMQ supports Enterprise Integration Patterns using Apache Camel.
+ActiveMQ supports **Enterprise Integration Patterns** using Apache Camel.
 It is a powerful integration framework based on the Spring Framework.